 5. Flourless Chocolate Chip Chickpea Blondies from Ambitious Kitchen

-… and just for fun here are some ‘chickpea deliciousness’ recipes on Nutritionist in the Kitch:
+… and just for fun here are some ‘chickpea deliciousness’ recipes on Nutrition in the Kitch:

 Have a wonderful weekend everyone!!